Part B - Independent Learning

 4. Use Authentic Learning Materials

-5. Involve learners in lesson planning
+5. Involve Learners in Lesson Planning

 These diaries can form a dialogue between the teacher and the learners which is mutually beneficial.
-It is an opportunity for teachers to see which areas students find interesting and where they might be having problems, and also it is a vehicle for students to reflect and write (or draw) honest comments about their learning.
+It is an opportunity for teachers to see which areas students find interesting and where they might be having problems, and it is also a vehicle for students to reflect and write (or draw) honest comments about their learning.

-7. Build reflection and extension into activities
+7. Build Reflection and Extension into Activities

-8 Encourage self and peer editing
+8 Encourage Self and Peer-editing

 Before students hand in their work for marking, teachers could encourage them to check it carefully with a friend.
 Teachers could help them make an editing checklist which encourages students to check for errors that they frequently make.

-9. Provide Activities that require higher thinking skills
+9. Provide Activities that Require Higher Thinking Skills

 Students must complete “gateway assignments” which encourage the student to demonstrate their learning successes in a meaningful way.
-These exercises allow students to show their understanding by producing actual work that relates to the real world of the student—an essay, a lab report, a presentation, a portfolio, a drawing, a song or some other demonstration of competency.
+These exercises allow students to show their understanding by producing actual work that relates to the real world of the student - an essay, a lab report, a presentation, a portfolio, a drawing, a song or some other demonstration of competency.

 10. Set Learning Goals

 The Curriculum Centre believes that learning how to learn independently is of the utmost importance and we encourage all teachers to make this part of their regular teaching practices.
-There are a number of ways that learner training can be weaved into their activities in order to promote more independence in learners and to help all students along the instructional continuum.

 Here are ten ways in which teachers can assist with this process and promote lifelong learning skills.